-New Forced marriage cases reported to the national public helpline and email inbox94 have seen a steady long term decline since 2009 and have plateaued at around 1,200 per year - or 70 in the East Midlands region.
-Where known, victims identified were predominantly from Pakistan (37%) and aged aged 25 or under (59%).
+The number of so called 'honour' based violence (72) offences recorded by Nottinghamshire Police remained relatively stable in 2017/18, following changes in referral and recording practices which led a marked increase during the previous year.
+Within this category, the number of forced marriage (10) cases recorded also remained relatively stable, while new cases reported to the national public helpline and email inbox have seen a steady long-term decline since 2009, having plateaued at around 1,200 per year - or 70 in the East Midlands region.
+Where known, victims identified were predominantly from Pakistan (37%) and aged 25 or under (59%).
 16% were under the age of 16.
-The number of forced marriage (10) and so called 'honour' based violence (72) offences recorded by Nottinghamshire Police remained relatively stable in 2017/18, following changes in referral and recording practices which led a marked increase during the previous year.